ms264556/Hackery/pages/Decrypt Ruckus Backups.md

 I'm using this to decrypt, edit, re-encrypt ZoneDirector upgrade images (which is not working yet).

-But it also works for ZoneDirector backups (and I assume Unleashed backups too) which is useful.
+But it also works for ZoneDirector (and I assume Unleashed) backups and debug logs, which is useful.

 Unfortunately my language of choice is C#, so the decryption/encryption currently needs PowerShell (or you can copy the class into Visual Studio).